 The Geraldton Wax Flower

 A native shrub growing to around 2m, Chamelaucium uncinatum is the Geraldton Wax flower.
-However the varieties grown in Australian gardens are generally hybrids with improved vigor and larger flowers.
+However the varieties offered form sale and grown in Australian gardens are generally hybrids with improved vigour and larger flowers.

 With over 30 Chamelaucium species, hybridization has produced some of the best-cut flowers available, and in the garden, they can be easy care plants.
 As cut flowers, they are Australia’s leading commercial wildflower.